akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 Click on the catalog you want to set up to access the configuration interface.

-When accessing a catalog, you see two tabs:
+When you access a catalog, you will see two tabs:
 - `Settings`: where you can enable or disable a catalog,
 - `Product selection`: where you will configure criteria to filter your product selection.